Flora Reviews… Tom Fool (The Unhappy Medium 2) A supernatural comedy by T. J. Brown. Thanks to the author, Tim Brown, for the advanced ecopy.

 Series: The Unhappy Medium #2

 Purchase Links:Amazon UK ¦ Amazon US ¦ Book Depository

 Dr Newton Barlow and the Purgatorians are back.

+Now that the fight between good and evil has become routine, one-time sceptical physicist and unhappy medium, Dr Newton Barlow, is badly in need of a challenge.
 It arrives in the shape of a crime so cunning in its planning, so dastardly in its execution, that even the hyper-logical Dr Barlow will struggle to prevent it.

 But with Barlow and his team navigating a flood of mind-curdling distractions, and an adversary that seems to know their every weakness, things are destined to get a little messy for the Purgatorians.
 Plus, with his girlfriend demanding a slice of the paranormal action, his old employer getting a bit too close to his personal life and his current employer using his home as a hotel, Newton’s challenges are hardly the kind he was seeking.

 Missing links, an enigmatic jester and the unexpected nature of portraiture, Tom Fool is a fast and furious comedy about the perils of notoriety.